vaniliacahya/SmartLink_Project/readme.md

 ## ⚙️ Installing and Running from Github

-installing and running the app from github repository <br>
+Installing and running the app from github repository <br>
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Golang](https://go.dev/dl/) installed on your computer.
 From your command line:

 ```bash